 Tilt your head back, look upward, and pull down the lower eyelid to make a pouch.
 Hold the dropper directly over your eye and place one drop into the pouch as directed by your doctor.
 Look downward, gently close your eyes, and place one finger at the corner of your eye (near the nose).
 Apply gentle pressure for 1 to 2 minutes before opening your eyes.
 This will prevent the medication from draining out.
 Try not to blink or rub your eye.
 Repeat these steps for your other eye if so directed or if your dose is for more than 1 drop.
 Wait several minutes for your vision to clear before driving or operating machinery.
 Do not rinse the dropper.
 Replace the dropper cap after each use.

 The dosage is based on your medical condition and response to treatment.
-Your doctor may direct you to use this medication more often at first, then use it less frequently as the infection improves.
+Your doctor may direct you to use this medication more often at first, then use it less often as the infection improves.
 Follow your doctor's directions carefully.
 Your doctor may direct you to use sulfacetamide drops during the day and the ointment at bedtime.

 If you are using another kind of eye medication (such as drops or ointments), wait at least 5 minutes before applying other medications.
 Use eye drops before eye ointments to allow the drops to enter the eye.